 With that in mind, minimize activities that exacerbate your pain (running, squats etc.) Don't worry, this isn't forever, even just a few days can go a long way to jump starting your recovery.

 ICE OR HEAT?

 Also begin a targeted medial meniscal exercise program.
 For best results, make sure you address both strength and flexibility.
 Luckily you don't have to figure out which exercises to perform, our PT's have done it for you!
-Just select the exercise option below.
+Scroll down to view your exercises.